OUR BOARD OF DIRECTORS

 Member at Large

 The implementation of the Common Core Curriculum is in process as of Fall of 2019 and continues throughout 2020.
-Assessment tools are in place and schools will report first results in January of 2020.
-Our Seminar on September 29, 2019 was attended by new teachers who are starting their professional development this year and welcomed back colleagues who worked together in the past.
-A great school year to all!!
+Assessment tools are in place and schools will report first results in June of 2020.
+Our Seminar on February 2020 was attended by new teachers who are starting their professional development this year and welcomed back colleagues who worked together in the past.
+A great year to all!!

 2 0 1 9 E v e n t s